Chapter 3: The Elements of Home

 Smooth river stones embedded in the floorboards formed curious patterns but had also contributed to the wear.
 The stones were partially displaced, some cracked or chipped, disrupting the originally intended pattern.
 Scorch marks on the ceiling hinted at past mishaps, and now faint, uneven patches of smoke damage marked the walls, where the structure had once been exposed to drafts and errant flames.

-James, his eldest at 15, knelt by the hearth, frustration etched across his face as he struggled with flint and steel.
+James, his eldest boy at 15, knelt by the hearth, frustration etched across his face as he struggled with flint and steel.
 Sparks flew, but the kindling remained stubbornly unlit.
 The wrought iron fire screen stood open, its unique hinged design allowing full access while still providing protection when needed.
 Across the room, Ceres, aged 10, was engrossed in washing dishes, his movements unnaturally fluid as water seemed to dance around his hands.
-In the corner, little Sara, barely 5, sat surrounded by her stone toys, meticulously arranging a set of family figurines with an intensity that belied her years.
+And then there was little Sara, barely five, she sat in the corner surrounded by her stone toys, meticulously arranging a set of family figurines with an intensity that belied her years.

-Arthur set down his axe, the thud drawing James' attention.
-The boy looked up, frustration evident in his eyes.
+Arthur dropped his axe, the thud drawing James’ attention.
+The boy looked up, eyes flashing with frustration, a chip off the old block if ever there was one.

 James' shoulders tensed.
 "I've got it under control."

-Arthur nodded, but his gaze fell on a singed blanket tucked hastily behind a chair.
+Oh, the lies we tell ourselves.
+Arthur nodded, his eyes drifting to the singed blanket hastily tucked behind a chair—a telltale sign of James' recent failure.
 "And what's the story behind that?" he asked, gesturing towards the evidence of a recent mishap.

-James followed his father's gaze, his cheeks flushing.
+James followed his father's gaze, his cheeks flushing with the shame of a caught thief.
 "It's nothing.
 Just a small accident.
 I handled it."

-"No," Arthur agreed, his tone softening slightly.
+"No," Arthur agreed, his tone softening just enough to remind James that disappointment and love often walked hand in hand.
 "But you're not a man yet either.
 The path between is treacherous, especially for one with your... gifts."

-James finally looked up, his eyes flickering with a mixture of defiance and uncertainty.
+James looked up, his eyes a storm of defiance and doubt.
 "Sometimes I wish I didn't have them at all."

-Before Arthur could respond, a splash and a yelp drew his attention to the far side of the room, the kitchen.
-Ceres, ten years old and full of restless energy, stood surrounded by a puddle of water, his clothes soaked.
+But before Arthur could deliver the paternal wisdom he’d rehearsed countless times, a splash and a yelp came from the kitchen.
+Ceres, full of restless energy and poor judgment, stood surrounded by a puddle of water, his clothes soaked through.
 He was handling dishes with surprising efficiency.
-Water seemed to move with an unnatural fluidity, cleaning utensils faster than should be possible for a child his age.
+Water had moved around him with an unnatural grace, cleaning faster than any child should be capable of, until it didn’t.

 "Look, Papa," she said, her voice a whisper of wonder, "they're having supper together."

-Arthur knelt beside her, his joints protesting the motion as he brought himself eye-level with the miniature assembly.
-The figures were carved with care, each one unique, their features softened by years of play.
-But it was the stone matriarch, with her etched smile and arms extended as if to embrace her family, that seized his attention.
+Arthur knelt down, because what else could he do?
+His joints protesting the motion as he brought himself eye-level with the miniature assembly The figures were crude, sure, but there was something... comforting about them.
+Something simple and pure in a world that was anything but.
+And for just a moment, he felt something stir in his chest, something almost like... pride?
+No, that wasn’t right.
+It was more like... nostalgia.
+It was the stone matriarch, with her etched smile and arms extended as if to embrace her family, that seized his attention.
 A pang of melancholy tightened his chest, the weight of memories unbidden yet inescapable.

 A comfortable silence fell, broken only by the scraping of Ceres' cloth and James' renewed attempts at the fire.
 Arthur's eyes swept over the room, noting the stillness that had settled since the earlier commotion.
 He sighed and moved to the large oak table at the center of the room, its surface worn smooth by years of use.
 The table was the heart of the home, the place where meals were shared, stories were told, and plans were made.
 He traced a finger along one of the deep grooves carved into the wood, a reminder of a long-ago accident involving a misplaced hunting knife.